hulanbv/pillo-sdk/UnityDeviceManager/README.md

 # Pillo SDK Unity Device Manager

-The Pillo SDK Unity Device Manager provides the core functionality for interacting with the Pillo Hardware.
+The Pillo SDK Unity Device Manager provides the core functionality for interacting with the Pillo Hardware in Unity.

 ## Installation